ParallelMaths/parallel/pages/7-32-number-sense.md

 ---

-The rule involves counting the number of circles or loops in each digit (e.g., 1, 2 & 3 have no loops, but 6, 9 & 0 have one loop each, and 8 has two loops.
-These means 1,000 has 4 loops and the answer is, therefore, 4.
+The rule involves counting the number of circles or loops in each digit (e.g., 1, 2 & 3 have no loops, but 6, 9 & 0 have one loop each, and 8 has two loops).
+This means 1,000 has 3 loops and the answer is, therefore, 3.
 :::